boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 =====

 A BOLTS repository_ contains a various sorts of data about objects, that are in some way useful in CAD.
-A part is a object that can be described by a set of dimensions.
+A part is an object that can be described by a set of parameters.
 E.g. a piece of paper is described by its width of 210mm and its height of 297mm.

 .. _class: